Preserve the US interchangeable standard that has helped drive physician and patient confidence in biosimilars

 A 2021 survey of 401 US physicians showed physicians are not confused at all about biosimilars: while 89% have high confidence in their safety and efficacy, a majority (58%) nonetheless oppose third-party switching for non-medical (e.g. cost, coverage) reasons, as is widely accepted with generics (and as the Administration’s proposal would permit for biosimilars) [4].
 Sixty-nine per cent consider it ‘very important or critical’ that patients and physicians — not insurers or pharmacy benefit managers (PBMs) — decide the most suitable biological to use, either the reference product or one of its biosimilars.
 Physicians are reluctant to let a third-party switch a patients’ biological because treatment plans are not ‘one-size fits all’.
 Rather they are the result of a physician and patient working together, often for years, trying several different safe and effective medicines in order to find the one that best stabilizes a chronic condition in that particular patient.
 They do not want a third-party to switch a patient’s medicine unnecessarily or inappropriately and risk that hard-won stability.

-Second, not only has the interchangeable standard not sown confusion, but it has also worked precisely as intended – by building physician confidence in biosimilars, including in biosimilar substitution.
-The interchangeable standard effectively addresses physicians’ concerns about switching by providing additional data to the FDA, demonstrating that safety and efficacy do not diminish even if a patient is switched repeatedly between the reference product and the biosimilar.
+Second, the interchangeable standard not sown confusion; it has also worked precisely as intended — by building physician confidence in biosimilars, including in biosimilar substitution.
+The interchangeable standard effectively addresses physicians’ concerns about switching by providing additional data to FDA, demonstrating that safety and efficacy do not diminish even if a patient is switched repeatedly between the reference product and the biosimilar.
 It accounts for individual patient variability by requiring that this be true for any given patient (FDA is afforded great flexibility to determine what specific data are needed to demonstrate this, on a case-by-case basis).
 Fifty-seven per cent of physicians said they would be more likely to prescribe an interchangeable biosimilar, and 59% said that an interchangeability designation makes them more comfortable with a pharmacy-level substitution of a biosimilar in place of the prescribed reference product [4].

 Third, this policy would not align us with European policy, as the Administration incorrectly claims; it would do just the opposite.
 Although Europe does not have an interchangeable biosimilar status, Europe also has no pharmacy-level substitution.
 Physicians in Europe strongly oppose automatic pharmacy-level substitution.
 Opponents of the interchangeable standard often cite EMA’s declaration that it considers all its biosimilars to be interchangeable [5].
 Yet EMA is clear this means only that the prescriber may prescribe one in place of another — just like US physicians/healthcare providers can.
 In other words, all US biosimilars are already interchangeable, under the EMA definition.